 The AICR/WCRF Continuous Update Project

-This AICR/WCRF CUP database is the world's largest resource of existing scientific literature on food, nutrition, physical activity and cancer.
+AICR/WCRF's CUP systemtically collects the evidence and updates the research on an ongoing basis.
+The evidence is added to a central database, the world's largest resource of existing scientific literature on food, nutrition, physical activity and cancer.

 Once the database is fully up-to-date for all cancer types, the AICR/WCRF CUP expert panel will evaluate whether any adjustments need to be made to AICR/WCRF's Recommendations for Cancer Prevention.